 Atria’s main brands in Denmark are 3-Stjernet and Aalbaek Speliaciteter.
 In Estonia, the main brand is Maks&Moorits, which is complemented by the regional VK and Wõro brands.

 The value of the cold cuts market in Denmark and the value of the meat and processed-meat products market in the Estonian consumer goods retail trade totaled EUR 692million in 2022 (EUR 629 million in 2021).
 The change in the value of the cold cuts market in Denmark was 4.9 percent (–0.2%) and the change in the value of the meat products market in Estonia was –1.8 percent (1.7%).

 The consumer goods retail trade is consolidated in Denmark, the largest players being Salling Group and Coop.
 The largest in Estonia are Coop and Maxima.
 Direct selling also continues to play an important role in Estonia.

 In the Danish market, the growth in demand for organic product groups is significant.
 Increasing trends in Estonia include product groups with a higher degree of processing.

 Market shares and competitive positions

-In 2021, Atria was the second largest actor in the cold cuts product group in Denmark, with a supplier share of 16.9%.
-In Estonia, Atria is also second with a share of 15.2 percent.
+In 2022, Atria was the second largest actor in the cold cuts product group in Denmark, with a supplier share of 16%.
+In Estonia, Atria is also second in the meat, meat product and convenience food categories with a share of 20.3 percent.
 Atria's supplier shares in the Foodservice market are stable and growing.